Australian Indigenous Ministries: Teachings

 Their philosophy was exclusively Protestant with a generally conservative outlook and evangelical nature.
 They focused on being nonconformist, the primacy of the bible and personal salvation.
 AIM did not involve themselves with organisations that took the children who became the Stolen Generations; their only concern was salvation, and assisting those who were "eager to read God's word".

 The main mission of AIM was the salvation and expanding the Biblical knowledge of those who were "eager to read God's word', with a particular emphasis placed on preaching, teaching, and applying the word of God.The foundational belief of the AIM was that teaching life skills, providing better health and education, as well as having the ability to resist temptation and trouble would build a better Aboriginal Christian community.
 Some missionaries undertook a teaching role to create Indigenous Christian following.
 Other missionaries decided to walk around communities visiting small groups and families some walking thousands of kilometres each year.

 Retta Dixon said that within the organisation's 30-year history up to 1935 that there had been 11,000 people under their spiritual care, 35 centres, 100 outposts and 106 "agents at work".

 Publications

 The Australian Inland Mission published two monthly newsletters: Our AIM and The Australian Evangel, targeting different readerships.
 Our AIM (also referred to as just AIM) targeted evangelical European Australians, and promoted AIM's work within Aboriginal communities.
 It was published from 1907 until at least May 1961.
-Evangel targeted mainly Aboriginal people, spruiking the benefits of a evangelical Christian beliefs, and was published from before 1930 until at least September 1966.
+Evangel targeted mainly Aboriginal people, promoting the benefits of evangelical Christian beliefs, and was published from before 1930 until at least September 1966.

 Back copies of both of these publications are available for free perusal on the AIATSIS website.
-The Australian Indigenous Index, or INFOKOORI, is an index to the fortnightly newspaper Koori Mail as well as to biographical information from various magazines, including Our AIM (1907-1961).
+The Australian Indigenous Index, or INFOKOORI, is an index to the fortnightly newspaper Koori Mail as well as to biographical information from various magazines, including Our AIM (1907–1961).